 4 Important Facts About Easter

 There are many different traditions that are accepted as facts about Easter.
 Some are biblical, but others are not.
 Keep reading as Ray Marshall shares 4 important biblical facts about Easter that we can rely on.
-Contact us at HopeStreamRadio if you have any spiritual questions or wish to know more about our ministry.

 The historical events of what we now know as Easter are recorded in the four gospel accounts.
 The word Easter itself is not found anywhere in the Bible, and today’s commercial activities have little or nothing to do with the actual events that took place during Christ’s lifetime.
 Where then, does the word Easter come from?
 The origin of the word is not clear, although some historians believe that it may find its roots in the German word Ostern and the worship of an ancient goddess.